-The unbalanced full sample is not well suited to the two-way fixed effects difference in differences design for several reasons.
+The full sample is not well suited to the two-way fixed effects difference in differences design for several reasons.
 As Goodman-Bacon (2018) points out, the staggered timing difference in difference estimator is a weighted average of all possible two by two estimators.
-When treatment effects vary over time, those who are treated early end up receiving higher weights and potentially biasing the results.
+When treatment effects vary over time, those who are treated in the middle of the sample end up receiving higher weights and potentially biasing the results.
 Second, the traditional approach does not account for individual time trends uncorrelated with calendar time.
-This is particularly likely in health care where going to the doctor once may be predictive of going again (e.g. for a follow-up visit).
+This is particularly likely in health care where going to the doctor once may be predictive of going again (e.g. for a follow-up visit) and where nearly everyone is affected by a discontinuity-in-care at some point in time.

-I address these concerns by creating a balanced analysis sample through a blocking and exact matching strategy.
-First, I block by the quarter-year time period.
-For each quarter, I limit the data to patients whose PCP deploys one year later5, have been enrolled for at least one year with the same provider, and who remain enrolled in Tricare Prime for at least two more years (i.e. one year after the PCP deploys).
-I subsequently refer to this point in time as the "match quarter."
-I then match to the control group based on the length of relationship (in quarter-years) with their assigned PCP and assign a match quarter - relationship length identifier.
+I address these concerns by using a stacked difference in differences design.
+Following Deshpande and Li () first I create different datasets for each quarter-year in which a provider deploys and in which I can observe the patient for at least two years prior to the deployment and one year after the deployment.
+I limit the data to patients whose PCP deploys one year later6, have been enrolled for at least one year with the same provider, and who remain enrolled in Tricare Prime for at least two more years (i.e. one year after the PCP deploys).
+I then match to the control group based on the length of relationship (in quarter-years) with their assigned PCP and assign a cohort identifier.
 By requiring the same initial relationship length between treated units and their matched controls I am able to control for any lingering effects from a previous discontinuity in care which would jeopardize the parallel trends assumption.
 While I do not restrict to a specific number of matches per treated unit, I do restrict control group patients to one matching group.
 For instance if patient A is in the data as a control for a two year relationship in the first quarter of 2010 and a three year relationship in the first quarter of 2011, I randomize which one of these groups to keep.
 While not econometrically required, this simplifies the analysis.
-I further limit the control group to patients that are never treated in the data.
+I further limit the control group to patients who never have a primary care provider deploy in the data.